heitormvl/LibraryManager/README.md

 1. **Prerequisites:**

-    - Ensure you have [.NET Core SDK](https://dotnet.microsoft.com/download) installed on your machine.
+    - Ensure you have [.NET SDK](https://dotnet.microsoft.com/download) installed on your machine.

 2. **Download the Source Code:**